techliterate-co/techliterate-co.github.io/content/_index.md

 # Digital Literacy & Cybersecurity Foundations

-Welcome to **Tech Fundamentals**, a 10-week program designed to transform how you see and use technology.
-This course is built for non-technical learners who want to **feel confident managing their devices, secure their digital lives, and speak the language of tech** in today’s world of cloud services, AI, and constant connectivity.
+Welcome to **Tech Fundamentals**, a 5-week program designed to transform how you see and use technology.
+This course is built for non-technical learners who want to **feel confident managing their devices, secure their digital lives, and speak the language of tech**.
+In today’s world of cloud services, AI, and constant connectivity being fluent in technology is no longer optional.

 ---

 ## Why Take This Course?

-Every job, every career, every part of modern life depends on digital skills.
-Yet many people feel overwhelmed by jargon, security threats, or just keeping up with daily tools.
-Tech Fundamentals is here to **bridge that gap**—from smartphones and routers to programming and cloud services.
-By the end, you’ll not only *use* technology, you’ll *understand* it.
+### Why This Course

+In today’s world, every professional needs more than just a smartphone and an email address.
+They need the confidence to manage devices, understand technical jargon, secure their digital life, and speak the language of technology.
+This course is designed for non-technical learners who want to feel capable in everyday tech use and build the foundation for a career in tech.

+As Carl Sagan once warned, *"We’ve arranged a society based on science and technology, in which nobody understands anything about science and technology.
+And this combustible mixture of ignorance and power, sooner or later, is going to blow up in our faces."* This course is a direct response to that challenge—an invitation to move from passive user to informed participant.
+Instead of treating technology like a mysterious force that simply “works” or “doesn’t,” we’ll open the black boxes and explain what’s really happening inside.

+Through hands-on labs, guided exploration, and plain-language explanations, you’ll see behind the curtain—learning how computers, networks, and cloud systems actually function.
+You’ll discover that technology is not magic, but logic; not unknowable, but learnable.
+Think of it as a chance to *see inside the Matrix* and understand the systems that quietly shape every part of modern life.

+By the end of this program, you won’t just know how to use your devices—you’ll understand them.
+You’ll be equipped to make smarter decisions, solve problems more confidently, and engage in conversations about technology with clarity and authority.
+In a world driven by digital tools, this knowledge isn’t optional—it’s power, awareness, and resilience.

+This course is your invitation to step out of uncertainty and into understanding—to replace mystery with mastery, and to become fluent in the language of the future.

 ---